adriculous/female-supervillain-trading-card-restapi/README.md

 # Female SuperVillain Trading Card App (REST API Version)
-This is the REST API version of the Female Supervillain Trading Card app.
-Class project by [Skillcrush](https://skillcrush.com).
+This is the same Female SuperVillain Trading Card App as the [template version](https://github.com/adriculous/female-supervillain-trading-card-template-ver), except this is the refactored REST API version.
+It still has the same features as the previous ones, but a lot more efficient and a lot cleaner.

-Following features here:
+### Features and Skills
-- A gallery of custom-designed interactive trading cards of female supervillains
+- REST API routes and endpoints
-- Users can add their own custom-designed supervillain card in the database
+- Response status
-- Built using Python, Flask, SQLAlchemy, and custom-built REST API for speed and efficiency
+- Convert data to JSON objects with the Jsonify module

-### See it in action!
+- Create an API directory

-Check out this [repl](https://repl.it/@adriculous/Female-Supervillain-Trading-Card-REST-API-version) and feel free to play with it.
+**See it in action!** [repl](https://repl.it/@adriculous/Female-Supervillain-Trading-Card-REST-API-version)

 ### Future Plans
 I'll probably use this app as a template for building different types of trading card apps with different themes for practice, such as those related to my current J-Pop (Japanese Pop) fandoms, namely using REST API.
 When the app does get populated with a lot of data, this version would be the perfect fit.